 All authors must strictly follow the guidelines below for preparing illustrations for publication in The Open Sports Sciences Journal.
 If the figures are found to be sub-standard, then the manuscripts will be rejected/ and the authors offered the option of figure improvement professionally by Eureka Science.
 The costs for such improvement will be charged to the authors.

-The authors should provide the illustrations as separate files, as well as embedded in the text file, numbered consecutively in the order of their appearance.
+The authors should be embedded in the text file, numbered consecutively in the order of their appearance.
 Each figure should include a single illustration.
 Each figure should be closely cropped to minimize the amount of white space surrounding the illustration.

 If a figure consists of separate parts, it is important that a single composite illustration file be submitted, containing all parts of the figure.